nedap/formatting-stack/README.md

 ### Reloaded Workflow integration

-* If you use the Component component, then `com.stuartsierra.component.repl/reset` will use formatting-stack.
+* If you use the Component component, then `com.stuartsierra.component.repl/reset` will use formatting-stack, applying all its formatters/linters.
-* If you use the Integrant component, then `integrant.repl/reset` will use formatting-stack.
+* If you use the Integrant component, then `integrant.repl/reset` will use formatting-stack, applying all its formatters/linters.

 The above can be good enough.
 However `reset`ting your system can be somewhat expensive, and you may find yourself using `clojure.tools.namespace.repl/refresh` instead.